Chapter 14. Prohibition of Hazing

 - recklessly permits hazing to occur; or

-- has firsthand knowledge of the planning of a specific hazing incident(s) involving a student in an educational institution, or has firsthand knowledge that a specific hazing incident has occurred, and knowingly fails to report that knowledge in writing to the dean of students or other appropriate official of the institution.
+- has firsthand knowledge of the planning of a specific hazing incident(s) involving a person in an educational institution, or has firsthand knowledge that a specific hazing incident has occurred, and knowingly fails to report that knowledge in writing to the dean of students or other appropriate official of the institution.
 See Texas Education Code, Section 37.152 for more information.

 Sec.
 14–202.
 Organization Hazing Offense